polarityio/misp-ioc-submission/README.md

 # Polarity MISP Integration

 The Polarity MISP integration allows Polarity to search your instance of MISP to return found domains, IPs, and hashes.
-The integration also allows you to add and remove IOCs in bulk.
+The integration also allows you to Create and Delete IOCs in bulk from MISP.

+> ***NOTE***: Attribute creation will creation will create a new event containing all Attributes submitted.

 ## MISP Integration Options